 India v Australia - First Test preview

-Australia captain Michael Clarke has challenged his fellow batsmen to exploit favourable batting conditions when the first Test against India gets under way in Chennai.
+Michael Clarke has challenged his fellow Australia batsmen to exploit favourable batting conditions against India.

 While Clarke concedes that playing on the sub-continent is difficult in terms of getting in, he wants players who get past the 30s to make sure they make a significant contribution.